 But the use of music as a healing agent isn’t anything new.
 It’s been around since people started making music thousands of years ago.

-And now, pianist and teacher Edward Weiss wants to… Continue
+And now, pianist and teacher Edward Weiss wants to spread that message.

 Added by Edward on May 16, 2011 at 11:17am —